To see courses taught in Russian, click here.

 Russia is a natural subject for a multidisciplinary approach.
 The struggle to improve conditions of life in that country has constituted a common project engaging social, political, economic, and religious thinkers, historians, philosophers, writers, and artists.
 No one area, approach, or way of knowing has developed in isolation from the others.

 The Russian Area Studies program offers two tracks for a major (one disciplinary and one interdisciplinary), and two tracks for a minor (one disciplinary and one interdisciplinary).
 The interdisciplinary track involves a concentration in Russian History and Society, while the disciplinary track involves a concentration in Russian Language for the minor and Russian Language and Culture for the major.
-Note that a student may not satisfy the graduation requirements for both disciplinary and interdisciplinary within the field of Russian Area Studies.
 Only courses for which the student has received a grade of C- or better will be counted toward either of the majors or minors.
-A term abroad in one of the Colleges’ programs is strongly recommended for either major.
-Indeed, registration in Russian language courses after RUS 202 generally requires students to have completed an intensive language study program, defined as a summer or semester long program in the U.S. or Russia.
-(If in the U.S., this must be a program explicitly designed to offer an intensive language experience, typically incorporating a language pledge and regular interaction with native speakers and other learners in the target language outside of formal classes.)
+A term abroad in the Colleges’ program in Russia, at the Altai State Pedagogical University in Barnaul, is strongly recommended for either major.

 RUSSIAN HISTORY AND SOCIETY MAJOR